Defenders of Human Rights Center: Organization

 Based in Tehran, the organization was founded in 2001 and has been active in defending rights of women, political prisoners and minorities in Iran.
 Several of the most prominent Iranian lawyers founded the organization and are members.
-Shirin Ebadi, 2003 Nobel Peace Prize laureate, is the current president of DHRC.
+Shirin Ebadi, 2003 Nobel Peace Prize laureate, is the president of DHRC as of 2012.
 Ebadi along with four other notable Iranian lawyers, Abdolfattah Soltani, Mohammad Seifzadeh, Mohammad Ali Dadkhah and Mohammad Sharif, Mehdi Afsharzadeh were the founding members of the organization.
-Narges Mohammadi joined the organization in 2003 and went on to become its vice president.
+Narges Mohammadi joined the organization in 2003 and went on to become its vice president as of 2012.

 The center is a member of the International Federation for Human Rights and received the 2003 Human Rights Award of the French National Commission of Human Rights.

 No permit is required for organizations like DHRC to operate in Iran, but it may be advantageous to have one.
 During neither the presidency of Mohammad Khatami, nor that of Mahmoud Ahmadinejad, has the DHRC succeeded in obtaining official registration.
 DHRC requested a permit in February 2004.
 According to Ebadi, in September 2006, the Political Deputy of the Ministry of the Interior announced that the commission had approved the request, but the Ministry of the Interior never issued a permit.